MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-customParameters|Object|The custom parameters to apply to the ad group.
-Specify the parameters as a map of key-value pairs.<br /><br />For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the custom parameter's name and value is the parameter's value.<br /><br />The key and value may not exceed 60 and 200 bytes, respectively.
+customParameters|Object|A map of up to three custom parameters to apply to the ad group.
+For example, `{key1: 'value1', key2: 'value2', key3: 'value3'}`, where key is the custom parameter's name and value is the parameter's value.
+The name may contain a maximum of 60 bytes and the value may contain a maximum of 200 bytes.

 ### Returns
 |Type|Description|